StudyFrenchSpanish

 As with everything, nothing is quintessential.
 Here are five pitfalls of Memrise.

-1. Quality of user-created contents vary a lot
+1. Quality of user-created content varies a lot

 Memrise offers courses curated by the staff.
 But also, any user can create their own program.
 And that results in too much content – you can quickly lose yourself in the sea of courses.

-While it creates a welcome variety, however, these lessons differ in quality, sometimes a lot.
-There is no authenticity and quality check.
+While it creates a welcome variety, these lessons differ in quality, sometimes a lot.
+There is no authenticity or quality check.

-While it depends on the language, the audio quality of the words’ pronunciation can vary with strange voices, and that can be not very clear for many.
+While it depends on the language, the audio quality of the words’ pronunciation can vary with strange voices, which can be unclear for many.

 Some can have brilliant examples and detailed explanations, while others have barely anything – and even, occasionally, mistakes.

-Plus, it covers only a small section of the language and leaves a lot to be desired.
+Plus, it covers only a small language section and leaves a lot to be desired.

 2. The exercises can get repetitive

-For any course, any word or phrase, the set of exercises is the same (see ‘Types of activities’ for more detail).
+For any course, word or phrase, the exercises are the same (see ‘Types of activities’ for more detail).

 They expand it a little in the premium version.
 But anyway, after a few repetitions, it may get boring and annoying.